Hugolify/hugolify-example-site/content/_index.md

     text: Discover Hugolify
     blank: true
 blocks:
-  - type: pushes
+  - type: editorial
     background: false
-    column: 2
-    items:
+    direction: rtl
-      - title: Page builder
+    title: Page builder
     text: To compose beautiful pages, more than twenty blocks are available to boost their content.
-Available for pages, offices, case studies and more.
+Available for pages, places, case studies and more.
     cta:
       blank: false
       text: See all available blocks
       url: /blocks
+    image:
+      src: /images/uploads/123.Website-builder.svg
   - type: latest
     count: 3
     show_more: true